Elon Musk weighs in on Cybertruck door panel gap after reviewer calls it the 'worst I've ever seen in a production vehicle'

 Elon Musk addressed concerns about a Cybertruck panel gap on Tuesday.

-Musk said the issue on Brownlee's truck was related to a loosened door striker and could be quickly fixed at a service center.
+Musk said the issue was related to a loosened door striker and could be quickly fixed.

-Elon Musk was quick to address concerns about panel gaps on the Tesla Cybertruck after tech YouTuber Marques Brownlee called an alignment issue on his door the "worst I've ever seen in a production vehicle."
+Elon Musk was quick to address concerns about panel gaps on the Tesla Cybertruck after the tech YouTuber Marques Brownlee said an alignment issue on his door was the "worst I've ever seen in a production vehicle."

-In a review of the electric pickup, Brownlee pointed out the gaps in his assessment of the truck's exterior.
+In a review of the electric pickup, Brownlee pointed out the gaps when assessing the truck's exterior.

 "I think there's going to be something wrong with this door because it literally looks like it's open.
 That's pretty bad.
 I've never seen a gap quite that bad," Brownlee said after he closed the driver's side door and the door still appeared to hang about half an inch open.

-In a response to a screen grab of the door gap from Brownlee's review, Musk said he'd seen the issue in around 15 of the trucks.
+In a response to a screen grab of the door gap from Brownlee's review, Musk said he'd seen the issue in about 15 of the trucks.

 "Not a 'door fit' issue," Musk wrote on X. "About 15 Cybertrucks in service had an issue where the door striker loosened in the field, due to insufficient torque after door fit."